sannimichaelse/blog/ckcb0z1jt002in6s1dlvx7hu5.md

 ## Kubernetes Resource requests and Limits

 ## Introduction
-The advent of technologies for orchestrating and managing containers has become seamless with the help of Kubernetes.
-While its cool to spin up several instances or replica's of a pod, it is also very important to know how much resources each container in a pod uses and how these containers consume resources in response to load and traffic.
+The advent of technologies for orchestrating and managing containers have become seamless with the help of Kubernetes.
+While its ok to spin up several instances or replica's of a pod, it is also very important to know how much resources each container in a pod uses and how these containers consume resources in response to load and traffic.
 Having a mechanism in place to manage resources like CPU, Disk resources and Memory is of utmost importance.
 Kubernetes provides a way to do that and its called Resources requests and limits

 > Requests are what the container is guaranteed to get.
 If a container requests a resource, Kubernetes will only schedule it on a node that can give it that resource